 Appointing and working with the CEO

 2.6 The Board is responsible for the appointment of the Company’s CEO, and for ensuring a strong ongoing relationship with the CEO for the benefit of the Company.

 2.7 This is done through:

-2.7.2 ensuring clear terms of appointment, positons description and delegations are in place for the CEO at all times;
+2.7.2 Ensuring clear terms of appointment, positions description and delegations are in place for the CEO at all times;

 Approval of Company Strategy

 2.8 The Board is responsible to ensure that the Company is pursuing appropriate strategies for the future security and growth of the Company.